Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: SnowClearingProfWE

 	:Description:
-		Code for snow clearing profile (weekends) Provides the link to column 1 of SUEWS_Profiles.txt.
-Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt. e.g. 1 means use the characteristics specified in the row of input file SUEWS_Profiles.txt which has 1 in column 1 (Code).
-Providing the same code for SnowClearingProfWD and SnowClearingProfWE would link to the same row in SUEWS_Profiles.txt, i.e. the same profile would be used for weekdays and weekends.
+		Code for snow clearing profile (weekends) Provides the link to column 1 of `SUEWS_Profiles.txt`.
+Value of integer is arbitrary but must match code specified in column 1 of `SUEWS_Profiles.txt`. e.g. 1 means use the characteristics specified in the row of input file `SUEWS_Profiles.txt` which has 1 in column 1 (Code).
+Providing the same code for SnowClearingProfWD and SnowClearingProfWE would link to the same row in `SUEWS_Profiles.txt`, i.e. the same profile would be used for weekdays and weekends.

 	:Configuration:
 		.. csv-table::